Dr. John Bickle

 Research Interests

 Starting in the mid-2010s he shifted his science-in-practice focus and metascience methods to the topic of research tool development in neuroscience.
-Most recently he has focused more broadly on historical episodes in mid- to late-20th century neurobiology, exploring ways that detailed historical narratives about some landmark discoveries (like the molecular mechanisms of long-term potentiation and the N-methyl-D-aspartate receptor) lead to new discoveries about the nature of experimentation and the place of theory in “wetlab” biological sciences.
+Most recently he has focused more broadly on historical episodes in mid- to late-20th century neurobiology, exploring ways that detailed historical narratives about the development of some landmark laboratory research tools (such as gene targeting techniques, optogenetics and chemogenetics, and the patch clamp) and discoveries (such as molecular mechanisms of long-term potentiation and mammalian adult neurogenesis) lead to new ideas about the nature of experimentation and the (limited) roles of theories in “wetlab” neurobiology.

-Bickle is the author of four academic books and about 100 research articles in philosophy and neuroscience journals, book volumes and academic encyclopedias.
-He edited or co-edited two major volumes, including The Oxford Handbook of Philosophy and Neuroscience (New York: Oxford University Press, 2009, paperback edition 2012) and the Tools of Neuroscience Experiment: Philosophical and Scientific Perspectives (co-editors Carl F. Craver and Ann-Sophie Barwich, Oxfordshire, UK: Routledge, 2022).
-He is the author of two entries in the Stanford Encyclopedia of Philosophy, “Multiple Realizability” and “The Philosophy of Neuroscience” (www.plato.stanfrod.edu).
-He has given more than 300 research lectures ranging from academic conferences to department colloquia, including invited lectures in 22 countries worldwide.
+Bickle is the author of four academic books and more than 100 research articles in philosophy and neuroscience journals and book volumes.
+He edited or co-edited two major collections, The Oxford Handbook of Philosophy and Neuroscience (New York: Oxford University Press, 2009, paperback edition 2012) and The Tools of Neuroscience Experiment: Philosophical and Scientific Perspectives (co-editors Carl F. Craver and Ann-Sophie Barwich, Oxfordshire, UK: Routledge, 2022).
+He is the author of two entries in the Stanford Encyclopedia of Philosophy, “Multiple Realizability” and “The Philosophy of Neuroscience” (www.plato.stanford.edu).
+He has given more than 300 research lectures ranging from academic conferences to department colloquia, including invited lectures in 23 countries worldwide.
 His research has been supported by grants from the NIH and the NSF.

-Bickle also organized and directs the Deep South Philosophy and Neuroscience Workgroup, an American Philosophical Association (APA) affiliated group that seeks to promote interactions between philosophers and neuroscientists.
-The Workgroup has a web site at www.deepsouthphilneuro.com, has held an annual meeting, Philosophy and Neuroscience at the Gulf, since Fall 2018, and regularly holds Group Meetings at Divisional APA meetings.
+Bickle also organized and directs the Deep South Philosophy and Neuroscience Workgroup, an American Philosophical Association (APA) Philosophy of Science Association (PSA) affiliated group that seeks to promote interactions between philosophers and neuroscientists.
+The Workgroup has a web site at www.deepsouthphilneuro.com, has held an annual meeting, Philosophy and Neuroscience at the Gulf, since Fall 2018, and regularly holds Group Meetings at Divisional APA meetings and biennial PSA meetings.
 He has also been the APA’s Representative to the American Association for the Advancement of Science (AAAS), section V: Neuroscience, since 2017.

 Recent Representative Publications

-• “Revolutions in “wet” neuroscience” (co-author David Parker).
-Forthcoming 2022 in Gregory Boyle (Ed.), The SAGE Handbook of Cognitive and Systems Neuroscience,
+“Revolutions in “wet” neuroscience” (co-author David Parker).
+In Gregory Boyle (Ed.), The SAGE Handbook of Cognitive and Systems Neuroscience, SAGE Publishing, London, pp. 495-510

 Books